cortexproject/cortex/docs/configuration/config-file-reference.md

 ### `storage_config`

-The `storage_config` configures where Cortex stores the data (chunks storage engine).
+The `storage_config` configures the storage type Cortex uses.

 ```yaml
 # The storage engine to use: blocks is the only supported option today.